allyxzs/ARAOS/README.md

-# 🧠 ARA OS — Intelligent System for Monitoring, Automation & Code Generation
+# 🧠 ARA OS — BETA version 037

 **ARA OS** is a cutting‑edge desktop platform written in Python that brings together: